mmnsports.com

 Emma Navarro’s Mental Strategies Propel Her Past Naomi Osaka at Wimbledon

-Emma Navarro delivered a clean and effective performance to Naomi Osaka at Wimbledon on Wednesday.
+Emma Navarro delivered a clean and effective performance to defeat Naomi Osaka at Wimbledon on Wednesday.
 Navarro's precision was evident with just five unforced errors and 16 winners, facing no break points and succeeding in all four net approaches.

 Navarro's victory, which secured her a place in the third round for the first time at the All England Club, was aided by her mental preparation.
 The 23-year-old American noted key reminders on her cellphone before the match, which helped her navigate the high-pressure environment of Centre Court.